Codeception/codeception.github.com/docs/modules/Yii2.md

 * `configFile` *required* - path to the application config file.
 The file should be configured for the test environment and return a configuration array.
+* `applicationClass` - Fully qualified class name for the application.
+There are several ways to define the application class.
+Either via a `class` key in the Yii config, via specifying this codeception module configuration value or let codeception use its default value `yii\web\Application`.
+In a standard Yii application, this value should be either `yii\console\Application`, `yii\web\Application` or unset.
 * `entryUrl` - initial application url (default: http://localhost/index-test.php).
 * `entryScript` - front script title (like: index-test.php).
 If not set it's taken from `entryUrl`.